laithfayizhussein/reading-notes-2/class-08.md

 - Fixed width layout designs do not change size as the user increases or decreases the size of their browser window.
 Measurements tend to be given in pixels.
 - Liquid layout designs stretch and contract as the user increases or decreases the size of their browser window.
 They tend to use percentages.

-- Layout Grids:Grids set consistent proportions and spaces between items which helps to create a professional looking design.
+- Layout Grids:Grids set consistent proportions and spaces between items which helps to create a professional looking design;eg: 960.GS

 - CSS Frameworks"
 providing the code for common tasks, such as creating layout grids, styling forms.